SeleniumHQ/www.seleniumhq.org/src/main/rst/06_test_design_considerations.rst

    // Loop initialization.
    for (int second = 0;; second++) {

-	// If loop is reached 60 seconds then break the loop. if (second >= 60) break;
+	// If loop reached 60 seconds then break the loop. if (second >= 60) break;

 	// Search for element "link=ajaxLink" and if available then break loop.